djangonauts/django-hstore/doc/index.rst

     :width: 650
     :alt: Grappeli Widget

-*Note: When using SerializedDictionaryField, data values are displayed in their serialized JSON form.
+.. note:: When using SerializedDictionaryField, data values are displayed in their
+    serialized JSON form.
 This is done to make their type explicit.

 Limitations
 ~~~~~~~~~~~